alienlebarge/alienlebargech-v3/src/_content/articles/2020-01-06-squid-salmple.md

 ### Triggering

 Channels 1 to 3 are triggered with [Grids](https://mutable-instruments.net/modules/grids/).
-Because I do techno stuff, channel 1 is triggered by a [Varigate 8+](https://malekkoheavyindustry.com/product/varigate-8/) to have a 4x4 beat.
+Because I do techno stuff, channel 1 is also triggered by a [Varigate 8+](https://malekkoheavyindustry.com/product/varigate-8/) to have a 4x4 beat.
 There's simple a [passive mult](https://4mscompany.com/p.php?p=962&c=11) between the Grids and the Varigate 8+.
 One of the two sequencers is muted depending on the type of beats I want.

 Channels 4 to 8 are triggered by the Varigate 8+.
 I edit them live during the performance.

-#### Future technic
+#### Future workflow

 I really like creating patterns by turning knobs like with Grids.
 It's ultra fast and 99% of the time, it sounds good.\
 Varigate 8+ is not so good for improvising.
 I find this not being ideal.
 Mistakes are easily done by pressing the wrong button and it's not so immediate.